 The unlatching of any door or leaf for egress shall require not more than one motion in a single linear or rotation direction to release all latching and all locking devices.
+Manual bolts are not permitted.

 Exceptions:

 Places of detention or restraint.